-If the hearing officer determines a dog is a dangerous dog under section 6-153 of this Code, that decision is final unless the licensee or owner files a written appeal with a justice, county, or the municipal court of competent jurisdiction not later than the 15th calendar day after the date the licensee or owner received notice that the dog is dangerous.
-The appeal hearing must be a trial de novo and is a civil proceeding for the purpose of affirming or reversing the director's determination of dangerousness.
+If the hearing officer determines a dog is a dangerous dog under section 6-153 of this Code, that decision is final unless the licensee or owner files a written appeal with a justice, county, or the municipal court of competent jurisdiction not later than the calendar 15th day after the date the licensee or owner received notice that the dog is dangerous.
+The appeal hearing must be a trial de novo and is a civil proceeding for the purpose of affirming or reversing the director's hearing officer's determination of dangerousness.